 \section{Abstract}

 We investigate higher-order breathers of the cubic nonlinear Schr\"odinger equation on an elliptic background.
 We find that, beyond first-order, any arbitrarily constructed breather is a single-peaked solitary wave on a disordered background.
 These ``quasi-rogue waves" are also common on periodic backgrounds.
-If the higher-order breather is constructed out of constituent first-order breathers with commensurate periods (i.e., as higher-order harmonic waves), then one obtains ``quasi-periodic" breathers with distorted side-peaks.
-Fully periodic breathers are obtained when their wave numbers are harmonic multiples of the background and of each other.
-They are truly rare, requiring finely tuned parameters.
+We assume the higher-order breather is constructed out of constituent first-order breathers with commensurate periods (i.e., higher-order harmonic waves).
+In that case, one obtains ``quasi-periodic" breathers with distorted side-peaks.
+Fully periodic breathers are obtained when their wavenumbers are harmonic multiples of the background and each other.
+They are truly rare, requiring finely-tuned parameters.
 Thus, on a periodic background, we arrive at the paradoxical conclusion that the apparent higher-order rogue waves are rather common, while the truly periodic breathers are exceedingly rare.